Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

-The absence of relativistic kinematics effects is the prediction of conventional non-covariant theory and is obviously absurd from the viewpoint of Maxwell's electrodynamics.
-Therefore, something is fundamentally, powerfully, and absolutely wrong in coupling fields and particles within a "single inertial frame".
+The absence of relativistic kinematic effects is a fundamental flaw in conventional (3+1) non-covariant particle tracking, making it clearly inconsistent with Maxwell's electrodynamics.
+The relativity of simultaneity—i.e., the interdependence of spatial positions and time—is entirely absent from this framework.
+Consequently, the approach of coupling fields and particles within a "single inertial frame" is not just flawed but fundamentally and profoundly incorrect.